Senna7608/SennaSubnauticaMods/README.md

 # QuickSlotExtender
 - This mod is a different solution for quick slots extending than RandyKnapp's MoreQuickslots.
 - This mod has capable of colored numbers, configuration UI...
-- This mod is not publicated on Nexus
+- This mod is not publicated on the Nexus.

 # Cyclops Laser Cannon
 - This mod is the first weapon mod for the cyclops.
-- This mod is using the services of PrimeSonic's More Cyclops Upgrades mod
+- This mod is using the services of PrimeSonic's More Cyclops Upgrades mod.

+# CannonArm
+- This mod idea: add the new Cannon arm for the Exosuit.
+- This mod is in the very early stage and not working.